digitalyacht/iKonvert/README.md

 Included in this repository are:-

-*1. Source code for a QT based App showing how to talk to the gateway*
+*1. Windows executable of the iKonvert Tool (V1.10) so you can start playing straight away*

-*2. Windows executable of QT Test App so you can start playing straight away*
+*2.  iKonvert Tool source code showing how to talk to the gateway*

-*3.  iKonvert Firmware Update Tool for Windows*
+*3.  iKonvert Firmware Updater for Windows*

-*4. The latest iKonvert firmware (currently V1.02)*
+*4. The latest iKonvert firmware (V1.05)*

 *5. The iKonvert Developers Guide V1.03 (pdf)*